 Get settled at your place in Ubud before you catch a yoga class at world-known Yoga Barn or check out Monkey Forest.
 Neither of these cost an arm and leg.
 I paid $38 USD for 5 yoga classes, and entry to Monkey Forest is an easy $3.75 USD.
 Get to bed early for an early start in the morning!

 DAY 8: UBUD/MT.
-BATUR » If you’re the adventurous type (you’re in Bali so I assume you are), schedule a volcano trek!!
+BATUR » If you’re the adventurous type, schedule a volcano trek!!
+(Agung was closed due to volcano activity when I was there.
+I trekked up Mount Batur.)
 They’ll pick you up around 2 AM from your place in Ubud to get you to the base camp.
 Before you start the trek, you’ll join other hikers for Bali coffee and pancakes.
 You’ll be guided in small groups up the volcano with plenty of time to reach the summit for sunrise.
 Each guide has breakfast packed for group members at the summit.

 » Watch out for those pesky monkeys, they know how to play the tourists!
-Although I found them quite hilarious, I wasn’t happy about them stealing my banana sandwich, and I watched one slap a guy in his face (also comical).
-They stole hand sanitizer from one of my group members so make sure there’s nothing hanging out of your bag.
+Although I found them quite hilarious, they stole my banana sandwich, and I watched one slap a guy in his face (also comical).
+They stole hand sanitizer from one of my group members, so make sure there’s nothing hanging out of your bag.
 Also, don’t look the monkeys straight in the eye and don’t smile at them… Both are seen as signs of aggression.
 I mostly admired/laughed at them from afar.

-When you make it back down the volcano and load up for the ride back, you have the option to stop at a coffee plantation.
-Everyone in my taxi passed this up.
-It was time for yet a third breakfast of the morning by 11 AM and a little nap!
+When you make it back down the volcano, you have the option to stop at a coffee plantation on the ride back.
+Everyone in my taxi passed this up; It was time for yet a third breakfast of the morning and a little nap by 11 AM!

-Back in Ubud, grab dinner at Clear Cafe for some beautiful (and healthy!) entree options.
-For an after dinner show, check out the culture of the locals by viewing a Kecak Fire & Monkey Dance.
+Grab a bite to eat back in Ubud and for an after-dinner show, check out the culture of the locals by viewing a Kecak Fire & Monkey Dance.
 The Balinese are full of traditions and there is almost always a dance or ceremony going on.

-DAY 10: UBUD » Start the morning by grabbing a ride to the Campuhan Ridge Walk (remember the invisible H when pronouncing it to the locals: “Champ-oo-ahn.”)
+DAY 10: UBUD » Start the morning by grabbing a ride to the Campuhan Ridge Walk (pronounced “Champ-oo-ahn.”)
 The earlier you start the walk the better to avoid the crowds as well as the wrath of the sun!
 Follow this link for clear directions on finding the ridge walk.
-About 2km in, you’ll come across Karsa Kafe where you can relax, eat lunch, and drink out of a coconut, all while overlooking ponds of lily pads amoungst rice fields.
+About 2km in, you’ll come across Karsa Kafe to take a break, eat lunch, and of course drink out of a coconut.

 After lunch, if you continue the walk in the same direction, you’ll soon reach a small sign called JungleFish Resort.
-Walk down the dirt road until you get to the entranceway of the resort, where still will point you to the infinity pool overlooking the jungle.
+(It can be hard to miss!)
+Walk down the dirt road until you get to the entranceway of the resort, where staff will point you to the infinity pool overlooking the jungle.
 Bali is known for infinity pools so grab a day pass for less than $10 USD and relax!